The key to building wealth is simple. It's just not easy.

 Taking surveys will not put a lot of money in your pocket but it does offer one advantage – the “per unit” work is very small.
 Rather than going to a clinic to donate plasma for an hour, you can fill out a survey in 5-10 minutes.
 In fact, you could fill out a survey while you donate plasma!

-Here are the five I feel offer the most earning potential:
+Here are the ones I feel offer the most earning potential:

 (if you are super ambitious, there are dozens you can sign up for – I list them all on this page)